Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS, and MS-Windows using WSL2.

 Prerequisites: building from source

 The main requirement is a D language compiler.
 We recommend using the latest stable release of the LLVM D compiler.
+Do not install the LLVM D compiler that is bundled in your package manager.
+These are typically quite stale and will fail to build the code.
+Instead, follow our install-by-hand guide.

 To build Eilmer and other programs in the toolkit, you will require: